 Police also cited a photograph Zahra posted to Twitter from a 2019 article she photographed for The New Humanitarian, according to news reports.
 In that article, Zahra photographed a Kashmiri woman whose husband was killed by Indian soldiers for his suspected militant connections.

 Avi Singh, a criminal lawyer who has argued before India’s Supreme Court, told CPJ via messaging app that if arrested, the chances of bail under the Unlawful Activities Prevention Act are minimal.

 “Under UAPA, bail conditions are more stringent, as the arrested almost has a burden of proving that no case exists against them,” he said.

 Police arrested Indian journalist Gautam Navlakha pending an investigation for allegedly violating the act last week, as CPJ documented at the time.
-Kashmir Narrator journalist Aasif Sultan has been in prison since July 2018 while he is undergoing trial under the Unlawful Activities Prevention Act.
+Kashmir Narrator journalist Aasif Sultan has been in prison since August 2018 and is awaiting trial under the Unlawful Activities (Prevention) Act.

 CPJ messaged Jammu and Kashmir Director General of Police Dilbag Singh for comment, but did not receive any reply.

 [Editor’s note: The second paragraph has been updated to correctly identify the Kashmir Press Club and the 14th paragraph has been updated to correct the month of Sultan’s arrest and note that he was still awaiting trial as of August 4, 2023.]